franciscolopezv/sqlserver-always-encrypted-demo/README.md

 - The SQL Server image runs an entrypoint script to **inject sensitive values** (like the Key Vault path) into the SQL initialization script using `envsubst`.
 - Spring Boot registers the AKV provider using environment variables at runtime.
-- You can disable AKV initialization by setting this in `application-test.properties` or as an env var:
+- You can disable AKV initialization by setting this in `application-test.properties`.

 ---